berezhinskiy/ecoflow_exporter/README.md

 - [Dashboard for Grafana](https://grafana.com/grafana/dashboards/17812-ecoflow-mqtt/)
 - [Docker image](https://hub.docker.com/repository/docker/berezhinskiy/ecoflow-mqtt-prometheus-exporter) for your convenience

-Exporter will collect all metrics names and it's values sent by the device to MQTT EcoFlow Broker.
+Exporter collects all metrics names and their values sent by the device to MQTT EcoFlow Broker.
 In case of any new objects in the queue, metrics will be generated automatically based on the JSON object key/value.
-For example, object:
+For example, payload:

 ```json
 {